Person

 After structuring and organizing all the information, user flows were developed with the intention of understanding how users interact when performing specific tasks, identifying any difficulties they may encounter and, consequently, improving the user experience.

-The user flows presented are the user login and the personalization and purchase process, respectively.
+The user flows developed focus on two key processes: user login and the personalization and purchase of a prosthesis.

 Wireframing & Wireflows